 Dr. Leytham said it is not only daily structure that can help us to fight back against the constant march of stressors into our lives but also weekly, monthly and even annual events can be built into our schedules to do so.

-Dr. Thomas Leytham is a primary care physician who recently joined the University of South Alabama Knollwood Physicians Group.
-He is now accepting new patients.
+Dr. Thomas Leytham is a primary care physician at University Physicians Group.
 To make an appointment, call (251) 660-5787.